Choosing The Best Portable Air Compressor For Car Tires

-The amount of air inside a tire is expressed in PSI (pounds per square inch) or kPa (Kilopascal - common in Europe), which is the unit of measure used to express how 'full' of air a vehicle tire needs to be.
+The amount of air inside a tire is expressed in PSI (pounds per square inch) or kPa (Kilopascal - common in Europe), which is the unit of measure used to express how 'full' of air a car tire needs to be.

-A tire pressure gauge will measure the PSI of a tire.
+A tire pressure gauge will measure the PSI or kPa reading.

 Check Pressure When Tires Are Cold

-Check your tire pressure when the tires are cold (before you have driven the vehicle for the day).
+Check the pressure when the tires are cold (before you have driven the vehicle for the day).

-The recommended tire pressure is based upon a cold tire PSI reading.
-As you drive, road friction heats up the tire, which in turn heats up the air inside the tire.
-As the air heats up, the tire pressure increases (slightly).
+The recommended pressure is based upon a cold tire PSI or kPa reading.
+As you drive, road friction heats up the tire, which in turn heats up the air inside it.
+As the air heats up, the car tire pressure increases (slightly).

-Tire pressures given by vehicle manufacturers factor in this heat buildup as the tires go down the road.
-Checking cold tire pressure ensures the operating (hot) tire pressure is what the vehicle manufacturer intended it to be.
+Tire pressures given by auto manufacturers factor in this heat buildup as the tires go down the road.
+Checking cold pressure ensures the operating (hot) pressure is what the car manufacturer intended it to be.

-OK great, tire inflation pressure is measured in PSI, but that still doesn't answer the question!
+OK great, tire inflation pressure is measured in PSI or kPa, but that still doesn't answer the question!

 What pressure should your vehicle's tires be inflated to?
 Well, like many things in life, it depends. (sigh)

-Fortunately your vehicle manufacturer will normally tell you what PSI to inflate the tires, so it's simply a matter of finding out where this information is.
+Fortunately your vehicle manufacturer will normally tell you what PSI/kPa to inflate the tires, so it's simply a matter of finding out where this information is.

 Car, trucks, and SUVs have a tire data placard inside one of the door jambs (start by looking at the driver's door).

-Front and rear tires may have different pressures (but in the example below, they are the same).
-RV's will have a similar tire data placard somewhere on the outside of the rig.
+Front and rear car or truck tires may have different pressures (but in the example below, they are the same).
+RV's will have a similar data placard somewhere on the outside of the rig.

 Portable Air Compressor Features To Consider

-- Power cord and air hose length - You need to have a power cord that's long enough to reach the power source and have the compressor sitting safely outside.
-And you need to have an air hose that reaches from the compressor to your tire with ease.
+- Power cord and air hose length - You need to have a power cord that's long enough to reach the power source and have the air compressor sitting safely outside.
+And you need to have an air hose that reaches from the air compressor to your tire valve with ease.

 - Power cord and air hose quality - a cheap air hose and/or power cord will fail after being used a while.
-Look for a portable air pump that has an air hose that will stand up over time.
-You need an electrical cord that not only is heavy enough gauge wire to handle the power load, but also has quality electrical connections.
+Look for a portable tire inflator that has an air hose that will stand up over time.
+You need a power cord that not only is heavy enough gauge wire to handle the power load, but also has quality electrical connections.

-- Gauge accuracy - the built in tire pressure gauge doesn't do you much good if it doesn't accurately indicate the tire pressure.
+- Gauge accuracy - the built in pressure gauge doesn't do you much good if it doesn't accurately indicate the pressure.
 You want a gauge that reads within a very small percentage of the actual pressure or spot on.
 An LCD display makes reading the pressure very easy.

-- Work light - illuminates the area so you can see to inflate your tire in the dark.
+- LED lights - an LED flashlight illuminates the area so you can see in the dark.
 This feature is debatable.
 If you don't have a built-in LED light, you can always you your phone's light.

-- Duty cycle (run time) - how long you can run a small compressor before it has to be rested in order to cool off.
+- Duty cycle (run time) - how long you can run a car air compressor before it has to be rested in order to cool off.

-- Output (CFM) - how much air the compressor is capable of outputting in a minute, which indicates how quickly it will inflate a tire.
+- Output (CFM) - how much air the compressor pump is capable of outputting in a minute, which indicates how quickly it will inflate a car tire.

 - Thermal Protection - air compressors get hot when they run, and under certain circumstances they get too hot to function properly.
 This is why a compressor has a duty cycle.
 The best portable air compressors have thermal protection, which will shut down before getting too hot.
-The Viair 400P-RV and 450P-RV have an automatic reset thermal protector.
-They shut down before getting too hot, and become available when it's cooled off enough.
+This prevents damage from overheating.

-- Automatic compressor - the ability of a compressor to turn itself off when you release the trigger of the air inflation gun.
+- Automatic compressor - the ability of an air compressor to turn itself off when you release the trigger of the air inflation gun.

-- Tire inflation speed - how quickly a portable air pump will inflate a tire from a totally flat condition or from a partially inflated to fully inflated condition.
-Tire inflation speed is a direct result of the compressor output.
+- Inflation speed - how quickly a portable tire inflator will fill a tire from a totally flat condition or from a partially inflated to fully inflated condition.
+Inflation speed is a direct result of the air compressor pump output.

-- Carrying case - Gives you a place to centrally store your compressor, air hose, air fittings and other accessories.
-All Viair compressors reviewed here include a case.
+- Storage bag - Gives you a place to centrally store your compressor, air hose, air fittings and other accessories.
+All Viair compressors reviewed here include a carry bag.

-- Overall quality (body, feet, gauge, hose, cord, etc) - there are a lot of portable tire inflators on the market, including a lot of really poorly built compressors.
-Unless you like to buy a new portable compressor on a semi-regularly basis, look for one that is built with quality components.
+- Overall quality (body, feet, gauge, air hose, power cord, etc) - there are a lot of portable tire inflators on the market, including a lot of really poorly built air compressors.
+Unless you like to buy a new portable air compressor on a semi-regularly basis, look for one that is built with quality components.